 Drilling used to be hit or miss.
-Operators hammered cable tools into the earth, hoping to find oil or gas.
+In the energy industry's early days, operators hammered cable tools into the earth, hoping to find crude oil or natural gas.
 But development of more sophisticated tools has enabled drillers to probe greater depths with more success in less time.
 Since the remaining hydrocarbons are more difficult to access, the search for oil and gas is constantly leading us into deeper waters and more remote terrain.
-Developing and using the most advanced technologies is critical for success.
+Drilling and completions technologies have improved dramatically in recent years, enabling Chevron's portfolio growth.

-Until the 1970s, rotary drilling was sufficient.
-Then experts realized that vertical wells alone were not enough to tap the full potential of reservoirs.
-So horizontal drilling was developed to enable access to areas of reservoirs that were previously unreachable, thereby increasing production.
-More recently, the same concept has been pushed further with great results: Directional and extended-reach drilling have allowed operators to access reservoirs far from the drilling location.
+Until the 1970s, rotary drilling in vertical wells was the dominant technique.
+However, we were not able to tap the full potential of reservoirs.
+Horizontal drilling, enabled by steerable tools, was developed in order to access areas of reservoirs that were previously inaccessible, thereby increasing production.
+More recently, the same concept has been pushed further with great results—directional and extended-reach drilling have enabled operators to access reservoirs far from the drilling location.

 What Chevron Is Doing

-Chevron's long-term exploration strategy—which blends disciplined, data-driven decision making with superior technical competency—is paying off.
+Chevron's long-term exploration and development strategy—which blends disciplined, data-driven decision making with superior technical competency—is paying off.

 Investing in New Finds

-As of 2011, Chevron was one of the world's more active offshore operators.
+Chevron continues to be one of the world's more active operators.
 Key exploration areas are the U.S. Gulf of Mexico, the deep waters off western Africa and offshore northwest Australia.
-Drilling and seismic activities occurred or are being planned in several test areas, including the North Atlantic Margin offshore the United Kingdom, the east coast of Canada and deepwater Brazil.
+Drilling and seismic activities are ongoing or in various stages of planning in several other areas, including Argentina, Canada, China, Indonesia, the Kurdistan Region of Iraq, Morocco, Thailand and offshore the United Kingdom.